audt-ai/temporal-event-model/docs/concepts.md

 ### Immutability

 Events are immutable.
 Once recorded, they don't change.
 If you got something wrong, you record a new event that corrects it—you don't edit the old one.

-This isn't a technical limitation, it's a design choice.
  Immutable events make the model trustworthy and reproducible.

 ---